johaGL/old_version_tracegroomer/README.md

 You can create it with any spreadsheet program such as Excel or Google Sheets or LibreOfice Calc.
 At the moment of saving your file you specify that the delimiter must be a comma, see https://support.microsoft.com/en-us/office/save-a-workbook-to-text-format-txt-or-csv-3e9a9d6c-70da-4255-aa28-fcacf1f081e6.

 Column names in metadata must be exactly:
- - former\_name
+ - original\_name
- - sample
+ - name_to_plot
  - timepoint
  - timenum
  - condition
  - short\_comp

-The column 'former\_name' must have the names of the samples **as given in your data**.
+The column 'original\_name' must have the names of the samples **as given in your data**.

- The column 'sample' must have the names as you want them to be (or set identical to former\_name if you prefer).
+ The column 'name_to_plot' must have the names as you want them to be (or set identical to original\_name if you prefer).
 To set  names that are meaningful is a better choice, as we will take them for all the results.

  The column 'timenum' must contain only the numberic part of the timepoint, for example 2,0, 10, 100  (this means, without letters ("T", "t", "s", "h" etc) nor any other symbol).
 Make sure these time numbers are in the same units (but do not write  the units here!).